Skip to content

 In 2014, W3C finally adopted a final recommendation for HTML5 markup language.

-By this point, responsive web design was now more or less commonplace.
-Around this time, we also started to see websites begin experimenting with more ambitious designs such as vertical scrolling, larger images, and parallax scrolling.
+By this point, responsive web design was more or less commonplace.
+Around this time, we also started to see websites experiment with more ambitious designs, such as vertical scrolling, larger images, and parallax scrolling.

 2017 – The Death of Flash